Our Favorite Subaru Outback Lift Kits

 Lift springs are stiffer and taller than the stock springs that came on your vehicle.
 You’ll have to swap out the factory springs with the new kit.
 They are really good for anyone who plans to load extra gear into the car.
 They also help stabilize the car’s handling ability even with a higher center of gravity after lifting.
 The main complaint with a stiffer spring is that they can be a little more bumpy on harsh roads.

-Strut spacer kits usually end up being easier to install.
+Strut spacer kits are usually less expensive and easier to install than a spring lift.
 You bolt them to the top of the strut towers and they push your entire shock absorber down to add lift.
-The main issue with using only a strut spacer is that they don’t create additional suspension travel or offer a new spring rate.
+The main issue with using only a strut spacer is that they don’t create additional suspension travel or offer a performance spring rate.
 So you may experience “butt sag” when loaded up with camping gear or off-road recovery gear.
-Some of the things to look for when selecting a good strut spacer kit: camber correction, multi-link/subframe spacers, and quality workmanship.
+Here are some of the most important things to look for when selecting a good strut spacer kit: camber correction, multi-link/subframe spacers, customer service (reputation) and quality workmanship.

 Some kits actually offer both springs and spacers.
 For example, Primitive Racing kits incorporate both forms of lift to provide correct suspension geometry and proper off-road capability.